epicgrowers/kcdevice/test/host/README.md

 3. The synthetic HTTP payload matches what the on-device handler returns (state codes, timers, and counters).

 Use this harness when validating new watchdog heuristics or when tweaking the HTTP diagnostic surface without reflashing hardware.

+## Telemetry scheduler harness

+`mqtt_scheduler_sim.py` recreates the telemetry pipeline metrics and MQTT publish scheduler so bursty sample captures, forced disconnects, and payload failures can be tested entirely on the host.
+The `test_mqtt_scheduler.py` cases assert that:

+1. Manual/interval publishes respect the configured cadence even when sensors fire back-to-back.
+2. Forced disconnects increment failure counters and apply the expected retry backoff.
+3. Payload assembly failures update telemetry diagnostics before the next publish attempt.

+Reach for this harness whenever the telemetry diagnostics surface or scheduler math changes—you can validate the edge cases without touching hardware logs.